RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_testing_000.md

 __Code Structure And Test Structure Affect Each Other__: It's easiest to write tests when the code is organized into sections with natural boundaries.
 If we know that we're going to be writing tests, we can deliberately structure the code in a way that makes the tests easier to write.
-On the other hand, if we the sections of code that we test are too small, our tests may miss bugs that only become apparent when the pieces are combined.
+On the other hand, if the sections of code that we test are too small, our tests may miss bugs that only become apparent when the pieces are combined.
 Our testing priorities will tend to draw us toward certain code structures and vice-versa.

 Testing, like security, can be an intimidating part of practicing software writing.
 Both areas require a foundation of _values_ to orient